dhruvgairola/dhruvgairola.github.io/_posts/2018-02-26-Cryptocurrency.md

     * Currently fixed at 25 bitcoins but halves every 4 years.
     * Block creator only gets those coins if that block is added to the longest chain.
     * Block reward is how bitcoin is created.
 No other way.
-    * Creation runs out in 2140.
+    * Creation runs out in year 2140.
 So that means total supply of bitcoin is limited to 21 million.
-    * Does that mean that after 2140, the nodes don't have any incentive to behave honestly?
+    * Does that mean that after year 2140, the nodes don't have any incentive to behave honestly?
   * Incentive 2 : Transaction fee.
     * The creator gets the fee.
 As block rewards get lower, these fees will increase.
 * Remaining problems?